cph-cachet/flutter-plugins/packages/audio_streamer/README.md

 # audio_streamer

-Streaming of PCM audio from Android and iOS
+Streaming of PCM audio from Android and iOS with a sample rate of 44,100 Hz

 ## Permissions
 On *Android* you need to add a permission to `AndroidManifest.xml`: